svgeesus/EuroMPE/Duophonic/pitch-dac.md

 With Teensy 4.1, for AD5781ARUZ no level shifters needed.

-Data is written to the AD5781 in a 24-bit word format, which sadly precludes SPI.transfer16() or SPI.transfer32()
+Data is written to the AD5781 in a 24-bit word format, which sadly precludes SPI.transfer16() or SPI.transfer32(); however there is an [SPI.transfer(buffer, size)](https://www.arduino.cc/reference/en/language/functions/communication/spi/transfer/), where size would be 3, which might work, see [example](https://forum.pjrc.com/index.php?threads/spi-write-24bits.74194/#post-336450).
+Another option (without buffer overwrite) is [SPI.transfer(txBuffer, rxBuffer, cnt);](https://forum.pjrc.com/index.php?threads/spi-write-24bits.74194/#post-336456) where rxbuffer can be NULL

 Minimum CS (SYNC) high time 48ns.
 SCLK min cycle time 40ns which is 25MHz.
 So use well below that (start at 10MHz).